LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/studio.rst

 ^^^^^^^^^^^^^^^^^^^

 #.
 Write a fourth test that will check the value of ``programsOffered``.
 You should have four ``expect`` statements within your test.
 Three of them should check that the array contains the appropriate values and the final one should check that the array is the appropriate size.
    Before moving on, take a moment either individually or with a classmate, to reflect on why you would need these four ``expect`` statements.
+Run your test.
 #.
 Add the ``programsOffered`` property to ``launchcode``.
 #.
 Run your tests!